joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 for why this noise source can support a stated entropy rate on particular hardware.

+## General Approach
 One can characterize an IID noise source using only an adequately detailed histogram, as the min entropy of such a source is established by the symbol probabilities viewed in isolation.
 For a non-IID noise source, this yields only an upper bound for the min entropy.
-This occurs because non-IID sources have statistical memory: that is, there is an internal state that induces relationships between the current output and some number of past outputs.
-The statistical memory “depth” is the number of symbols that have a significant interrelationship.
+This occurs because non-IID sources have statistical memory: that is, there is internal state that induces relationships between the current output and some number of past outputs.
+The statistical memory “depth” is the number of symbols for which that state induces a significant interrelationship.

 The approach here has essentially four steps.
 1. Use the `analyze_memsize.sh` script to generate (non-decimated)